 Broadcasters who use satellites can’t accept shutdowns, even when they happen only twice a year during eclipses.
 The Optus D3 satellite made by Orbital Sciences Corp. will use rechargeable lithium-ion batteries from Saft for power when the spacecraft is blocked from the sun during two eclipses.
 The two rechargeable Saft lithium ion 180W/hour average cells trim weight in half compared to alternative technologies studied by Orbital, letting the company add more critical payload equipment.
 It carries 32 transponders that will provide Ku-Band direct television broadcasting services to Australia and New Zealand after 2009.

-Focus on Fundamentals consists of 45-minute on-line classes that cover a host of technologies.
 You learn without leaving the comfort of your desk.
 All classes are taught by subject-matter experts and all are archived.
-So if you can't attend live, attend at your convenience.